chetansaini39/SearchEngine_WikiArticles/README.md

 The project was created using netbeans.
 Please import the project in netbeans to view code.
 Contains the Wiki xml dump file.
+The program uses Cosine Similarity to measure the relevance of documents to query and provide result.